vsjondhale/LearnRust/README.md

 ```
 - impl blocks, you can define functions that are associated with your type, and methods are a kind of associated function that let you specify the behavior that instances of your structs have.

+- The println! macro call will now look like println!("rect1 is {rect1:?}");.
+Putting the specifier `:?` inside the curly brackets tells println! we want to use an output format called Debug.
+- In impl blocks, you can define functions that are associated with your type, and methods are a kind of associated function that let you specify the behavior that instances of your structs have.

 ## 6.
 ### Enums and Pattern Matching